 Llanrhaeadr – ym-Mochnant – Powys

-Perhaps best known for its waterfall set among the Berwyn Mountains – it’s one of the 7 wonders of Wales and is incredible.
+Perhaps best known for the stunning waterfall set between the Berwyn Mountains – it’s one of the 7 wonders of Wales and is incredible.
 There are various paths to help you get up to the top of the waterfall (dogs on leads).
-If you still want more adventure off into the surrounding moorlands and see where you end up!
-I love the cozy tearooms and guest house next to the waterfall, it even has a prayer/meditation lodge not many people know of!
+If you still want more adventure, ramble off into the surrounding moorlands and see where you end up!
+I love the cozy tea rooms and the guest house next to the waterfall, it even has a prayer/meditation lodge not many people know of!

 Llanidloes – Powys

 Llanidloes is a very Welsh market town with an amazing veggie cafe (and close to Aberystwyth).
 Here you can get to Hafren Forest and find the source of the River Severn!
-You can also travel to the scenic Llyn Clywedog – a haven for nature and perfect for a picnic.
+You can also travel to the scenic Llyn Clywedog – a haven for nature and perfect for a picnic and a paddleboard.

 Welshpool – Powys

-‘Where Wales begins’ so it’s known as it has close connections to the English boarders Welshpool is home to the magnificent Powys Castle and gardens (and many Peacocks) owned by the National Trust The Montgomery Canal is a pleasant afternoon walk to do on a sunny day or why not take the steam train through the Banwy Valley.
-For garden lovers The Dingle nurseries or the Derwen is worth a look around.
+‘Where Wales begins’ so it’s known as it has close connections to the English borders.
+Welshpool is home to the magnificent Powys Castle and gardens (and many Peacocks) owned by the National Trust.
+The Montgomery Canal is a pleasant afternoon walk to do on a sunny day or why not take the steam train through the Banwy Valley.
+For garden lovers, The Dingle Nurseries or the Derwen is worth a look around.
 Fancy a day trip out then, Lake Vyrnwy is not that far – climb the waterfall, kayak in the reservoir or even visit the hotel and spa (recommended).